Paediatric Vision Therapy in Delhi

 When More Coaching Is Not the Answer

-A Class 11 student at a DPS school in Dwarka attends coaching in Rohini four evenings a week, has one-to-one tutoring on Saturdays, and still scores 10–15 marks below her predicted grade on every mock.
-Her teachers describe her as intelligent.
-Her parents have tried changing coaching centres and tutors.
-Nobody has evaluated whether she can sustain binocular fusion across two hours of reading, whether her saccadic tracking is efficient enough for speed-reading MCQ papers, or whether accommodative lag is causing visual blur during the critical second hour of an exam.
+A Class 11 student in Delhi attends coaching four evenings a week and still scores 10-15 marks below her predicted grade on every mock.
+Nobody has evaluated whether she can sustain binocular fusion across two hours of reading, whether her saccadic tracking is efficient for MCQ papers, or whether accommodative lag causes visual blur in the critical second hour of an exam.

 Functional Vision Conditions That Affect Delhi Children's School Performance